carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-lipo.rst

   Take a single input file and verify the specified architectures are present in the file.
   If so then exit with a status of 0 else exit with a status of 1.

+.. option:: -archs

+  Take a single input file and display the architectures present in the file.
+  Each architecture is separated by a single whitespace.
+  Unknown architectures are displayed as unknown(CPUtype,CPUsubtype).

 BUGS
 ----